 [Image Description: "When these infidel states are vanquished, you become a life-giver to others; 'And if anyone saves a life, it is as if that person has given life to humankind altogether.' -Qur'an 5:32" in left-aligned dark purple text.
 There is an enlarged dark purple and turquoise suicide prevention ribbon in the bottom right corner of the image.
-My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black font overlapping an enlarged light blue heart will several small red hearts and a lighter blue background in the background of the enlarged heart.
+My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart will several small red hearts and a lighter blue background in the background of the enlarged heart.
 The background of the whole image that the quote, suicide prevention ribbon, and logo are on is light blue.]

 CONTENT WARNING #2: The religious/spiritual opinions on this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.